Founder Richard Mills

 He established his first boarding barn in 1968.
 In 1985, he bought the Derwood property and established Millhaven Horse Farm.
 Richard prided himself on keeping a well-maintained farm.
 The standards he established are maintained today by the farm's manager and staff.

 Diana Delmar is a long-time horse owner.
 A resident of the farm for over 20 years and Richard's "significant other," she has overseen horse health care and in 2021, took over farm management after Richard's death.

 She's also a science editor and writer specializing in veterinary medicine and is the author of "Taking Up Riding As An Adult" as well as two dog care books.
 (See link at bottom of page for more information on her horse book).

 Horses on the farm vary widely in age and breed.
 Each is treated as an individual.

-With their home built above the barn, Richard & Diana are able to look out their windows to check on horses in stalls or run down the interior steps into the barn.
-The staff lives on the property in a residence just feet from the barn.
+With their homes built above the barn, Diana and staff are able to look out their windows to check on horses in stalls or run down the interior steps into the barn.
+The chief farm hand also lives on the property in a residence just feet from the barn.
 All pastures can be viewed from the residences.